-Local Elections may begin January 1 and must be held by the end of April 2022, per the Constitution.
+Local elections may begin January 1 and must be held by the end of April, per the Constitution.
 But locals are encouraged to hold their elections as early as possible.

 The way we communicate and gather during COVID continues to evolve and each local will have to carefully consider what works best to hold their elections safely.

-Where it is safe and viable, some locals may have the option to use the Standard Election Process that can be conducted in person.
-Where that is not an option or where the local chooses to, locals can use the Virtual Ballot Box Process similar to how elections were conducted in 2021.
+Where it is safe and viable, some locals may have the option to use the standard election process that can be conducted in person.
+Where that is not an option or where the local chooses to, locals can use the virtual ballot box process.
 This process has been further simplified to ensure this is an accessible option for all locals.

 Before the election can occur, your local executive will need to:

 Review the following Articles of the Constitution and By-Laws (2021).

 - Article 14 – By-Laws Covering Locals

 - Article 15 – Nomination and Election of Local Officers